"Social value means enriched lives and a fairer society for all.

 The Surrey Social Value Marketplace matches local needs with social value opportunities.
-Once registered, VCSE organisations based in the county can request resources, and organisations that want to help can offer support.
-When support has been delivered and benefits have been received, a "bridge" is built between these organisations after feedback has been provided by both organisations.
+Once registered, VCFS organisations based in the county can request resources, and businesses that want to help can offer support.
+When support has been delivered and benefits have been received, feedback is provided by both parties.

 The Requests page gives our local communities a voice so they can communicate what specific resources are required and when and where they are needed.